Don’t Let Evangelists Hijack The Teachings of Jesus

 Reject Guns, Hunting, and Violence

+In the US, some evangelicals claim gun ownership or hunting is a God-given right.
+But Jesus never supported violence or weapons.
 Support campaigns that keep guns out of churches and promote safe communities.
 Share voices from Christians who are against hunting for sport or power.

 Encourage Media Accountability

-Byline Times (a citizen-funded newspaper) reports that the Lib Dems have recently launched a Balance the BBC campaign, due to providing months of ‘wall-to-wall’ coverage of Nigel Farage and his Reform UK party, which is fanning the flames of dangerous populism a la Donald Trump.
+Media often gives too much space to extreme voices.
+Byline Times (a citizen-funded newspaper) reports that the Lib Dems have recently launched a Balance the BBC campaign, due to providing months of ‘wall-to-wall’ coverage of Nigel Farage and Reform UK, fanning the flames of dangerous populism.

 Compassionate solutions to the ‘boats crisis’ already exist, if only politicians would listen to the experts.

 As our national broadcaster, the BBC should offer balanced news coverage.
-The Lib Dems report that despite only having 5 of 250 MPs in opposition, Nigel Farage accounts for 60% of the BBC website’s mention of opposition leaders (over Kemi Badenoch, Ed Davey and the Greens).
+Lib Dems report that despite only having 5 of 250 MPs in opposition, Nigel Farage accounts for 60% of the BBC website’s mention of opposition leaders (over Kemi Badenoch, Ed Davey and the Greens).

 Empower Young People and New Leaders

+Many young Christians reject the politics of hate.
 Let young voices shape the future of faith communities, making sure kindness and fairness win out over outdated, harsh rules.

-A YouGov study found that 25% of under-30s said they would never vote Labour.
-In the year since the general election, Labour has gone from dominating the youth vote, to being a three-way race with Greens and the Lib Dems.
+A YouGov study found 25% of under-30s said they would never vote Labour.
+In the year since the general election, Labour has gone from dominating the youth vote, to being a three-way race with Greens and Lib Dems.
 Reform (despite the headlines) isn’t even close.
 University of Exeter

-For over 200 years, the US constitution has given people the right to a society where church and state exist independently, but now this is being hijacked by far-right groups and politicians who seek to impose their narrow views on government, to justify oppressive and unequal politics.
+Separation of Church and Hate is by the son of a former Catholic nun and Franciscan brother, a Biblically correct takedown of far-right Christian hatred.
+For over 200 years, the US constitution has given people the right to a society where church and state exist independently.
+But now this is being hijacked by a few, to impose narrow views on government and faith.

-The author is sa second-generation preacher and leader of the Poor People’s Campaign in the US, who has watched some loved ones get sucked into the new kind of politics.
-And says, the price of gas is not the reason to spew politics of hate.
+Bring Back Your People is a book to bring the real issues of climate change and pollution back to a nasty politics more concerned with scaring people into voting for far-right beliefs.
+The author is a preacher and leader of the Poor People’s Campaign in the USA, who even saw loved ones, get sucked into this new politics.
+He says, the price of gas is not the reason to spew politics of hate.

 I wish that my son was killed by a 60-year old white man.
 I bet you never thought anyone would say anything so blunt.
 But if that guy killed my 11-year old son, the hate-spewing people would leave us alone.
 Nathan Clark (father of Aiden Clark speaking alongside his wife Danielle).

-Jack believed in the goodness of humanity.
+Jack would be seething at his death (and his life) being used to perpetuate an agenda of hate.
+He believed in the goodness of humanity.
 Borrow his intelligence, share his drive, feel his passion, burn with his anger and extinguish hatred with his kindness.
 Never give up his fight.
 David Merritt (father of Jack Merritt, who with Saskia Jones was killed in a London Bridge terrorist attack)

 Books on Real Christianity (love, peace!)